 De-vegetating and de-sedimentation of the dam progressing well with an estimated increase to capacity of 5 Million litres works continuing on the basis of soil moisture content to enable machinery access.
+Works have halted due to storms.

 Replacement of the pumps to submersibles is underway in Urbenville following pump failure.
 Planed replacement was enacted and inspection with contractors on site earlier in October works scheduled at the end of November 2019.